rahulpowar/json-remap-engine/README.md

 The helper factories mirror the original UI defaults and add a few ergonomics for library consumers.
 All helpers accept an optional options object with `id`, `allowEmptyMatcher`, `allowEmptyValue`, and `disabled` flags.
 When using move rules, `allowEmptyValue: true` now treats unresolved targets as a no-op instead of producing an error.

+Prefer a visual workflow?
+Use the rule builder at https://tokentamer.app to author rules and export them for use with this library.

 | Helper | Purpose | Key defaults |
 | --- | --- | --- |
 | `createRemoveRule(matcher, options)` | Removes every JSONPath match | `allowEmptyMatcher=false` |